-Our partner network revenues are primarily generated using third-party distribution networks to deliver the pay-for-call and pay-for-click advertisers' listings.
-The distribution network includes mobile and online search engine applications, directories, destination sites, shopping engines, third-party Internet domains or web sites, other targeted Web-based content and offline sources.
+Our partner network revenues are primarily generated using third party distribution networks to deliver the pay-for-call and pay-for-click advertisers' listings.
+The distribution network includes mobile and online search engine applications, directories, destination sites, shopping engines, third party Internet domains or web sites, other targeted Web-based content and offline sources.
 We generate revenue upon delivery of qualified and reported phone calls or click-throughs to our advertisers or to advertising services providers' listings.
 We pay a revenue share to the distribution partners to access their mobile, online, offline or other user traffic.
-Other revenues include our call provisioning and call tracking services, presence management services, campaign management services, natural search optimization services and outsourced search marketing platforms.
+Other revenues include our call provisioning and call tracking services, presence management services, campaign management services and outsourced search marketing platforms.
 Our proprietary web site traffic revenues are generated from our portfolio of owned web sites which are monetized with pay-for-call or pay-per-click listings that are relevant to the web sites, as well as other forms of advertising, including banner advertising and sponsorships.
 When an online user navigates to one of our web sites and calls or clicks on a particular listing or completes the specified action, we receive a fee.
+We also generate revenue from domain name sales.
+In September 2013, we launched our Domains Marketplace which provides domain names available for sale and initiated plans to facilitate the buying and transacting of domain names.
+Domain name sales occurring after this launch are recognized as revenue with corresponding costs under service costs.

-Revenue increased 22% from \$29.1 million for the three months ended March 31, 2011 to \$35.5 million in the same period in 2012.
-The partner and other revenues increased \$7.7 million primarily from our digital call advertising services.
-This increase is partially attributable to the April 2011 Jingle acquisition.
-This increase was offset by a \$1.0 million decrease in revenue from our pay-per-click services.
+Revenue increased 20% from \$33.7 million for the three months ended September 30, 2012 to \$40.6 million in the same period in 2013.
+The partner and other revenues increased \$5.7 million primarily from our call advertising services.
+Our call advertising increases are primarily due to increase in national advertiser budgets and thousands of additional small business accounts utilizing our call analytics platform.
+This increase was offset by a \$1.0 million decrease in revenue from our pay-per-click services primarily due to fewer advertisers and lower advertiser spend amounts.